The further you move in the sales organization you begin to realize that you have less impact on driving sales.

 Your people respect what you inspect!

 Leadership is about focusing on what is important.
-It is about directing your organization to focus their efforts on the markets, segments, customers and activities that will maximise the sales of the organization.
+It is about directing your organization to focus their efforts on the markets, segments, customers, and activities that will maximize the sales of the organization.

 - Coaching each of your sales managers on how they are coaching their people.

 - Review your sales managers’ field visit reports.

 - Debrief with your sales managers on their field visits.